-- The operational entities are the first line of defense and implement the risk control framework for the activities under their responsibilities. - Functions exercising second-level control define the general normative framework under their responsabilities and are responsible for the supervision of its current implementation. - The third line of defense notably ensures the audit of the efficiency and the quality of permanent control process.
+- The operational entities are the first line of defense and implement the risk control framework for the activities under their responsibilities. - Functions exercising second-level control define the general normative framework under which they perform risk management and are responsible for the supervision of its current implementation. - The third line of defense notably ensures the audit of the efficiency and the quality of permanent control process.